-child means anyone under the age of 18.
+child in New South Wales means anyone under the age of 16.

-child abuse means the following conduct in relation to a child:
+child abuse means the following conduct in relation to a child or young person:

 - bullying;

-- emotional abuse:
+- emotional abuse;

 - harassment;

 - neglect;

 - physical abuse;

-- sexual abuse: or
+- sexual abuse; or

 - spiritual abuse.

-child exploitation material means material that describes or depicts a person who is or who appears to be a child - in a way that a reasonable person would regard as being, in all the circumstances, offensive.
-Child exploitation material can include any film, printed matter, electronic data, computer image and any other depiction.
+child exploitation material means material that describes or depicts a person who is or who appears to be a child - child pornography means sexually explicit or suggestive material depicting children.
+Child pornography is a form of child exploitation material.

 - (a) engaged in sexual activity; or

 - (b) in a sexual context; or

-- (c) as the subject of torture, cruelty or abuse (whether or not in a sexual context)
+- (c) as the subject of torture, cruelty or abuse (whether or not in a sexual context) in a way that a reasonable person would regard as being, in all the circumstances, offensive.
+Child exploitation material can include any film, printed matter, electronic data, computer image and any other depiction.